rayjialin/ARBeerPon/README.md

-# "Beer Pong AR"
+# "AR BeerPon"
 ### Main Contributers: Brian Vo, Ray Lin, Raman Singh, Tyler Boudreau

 ## Overview
 For this project, we created an augmented reality version of beer pong which allows users to play with their friends (and soon to allow spectators).

-Beer Pong AR is played by two people in which each player takes turn throwing a ping pong ball into the other player cups.
+AR BeerPon is played by two people in which each player takes turn throwing a ping pong ball into the other player cups.
 Once a ball lands in a cup, the cup is taken away and the player gets to shoot again.
 If the ball thrown bounces off the table and sinks into a cup, the player is rewarded with an extra cup taken away.
 The player that successfully hits all of the opponent’s cups wins the game.

 ## Screenshots
 <img src="/docs/assets/images/screenshot/ss00.png" width="250"><img src="/docs/assets/images/screenshot/ss06.png" width="250"><img src="/docs/assets/images/screenshot/ss09.png" width="250">